Mount Rainier High School: Athletics

 Mount Rainier is in the Cascade Division of the North Puget Sound League, since 2016.

 Mount Rainier has been recently successful in boys' basketball, boys and girls soccer, girls volleyball, tennis, baseball, drill team, boys wrestling, boys swimming and girls basketball.

-The boys' swim team has won 6 state AAA titles since 1991, most recently with three straight from 2003-05.
+The boys' swim team has won 6 state AAA titles since 1991, most recently with three straight from 2003 to 2005.
 They were runners up in 1992 and 2009.
 The boys team frequently practices with members of the Swim & Dive team from both John F. Kennedy Catholic High School and Seattle Christian High School.

 The former drill team won six 1st place state championship titles, consecutively in 1998, 1999, 2004, 2005, 2010, and 2011.

-The boys' soccer team won 3 straight AAA titles from 1987–89 and again in 1991, winning 13 straight games in that stretch.
-Most recently the team finished second in 2004, and made the state tournament 5 straight years, 2001-05.
+The boys' soccer team won 3 straight AAA titles from 1987 to 1989 and again in 1991, winning 13 straight games in that stretch.
+Most recently the team finished second in 2004, and made the state tournament 5 straight years, 2001–05.
 The 2009 boys soccer team had great success going undefeated to win the Seamount League title and only allowed 2 goals for the entirety of the season and their stretch into the 3A state tournament.
 The girls' team finished second in 1984 and 1999.
-The team made the state tournament seven of eight years from 1997-2004.
+The team made the state tournament seven of eight years from 1997 to 2004.

-The baseball team made the state AAA tournament seven out of the eight years, from 2002-2010.
+The baseball team made the state AAA tournament seven out of the eight years, from 2002 to 2010.

 The softball team finished 4th in the state in 2004.

 In addition, its track and field team has excelled in the past, winning eight straight North Puget Sound League boys' championships in the 1970s and a state AAA championship in 1972 under coach Jim Kennett, and led by record-setting high jumper Lee Braach.
 There have been several recent individual champions in the distance events, notably Ryan Prentice, who went on to Oklahoma State University.